ansible-collections/ansible-inclusion/README.md

 ## Process

 All new collections submitted for inclusion MUST satisfy the [Collection Requirements](https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst).

-If there are any questions, feel free to ask for clarifications in the discussion described below and / or in the `#ansible-community` IRC channel.
+If there are any questions, feel free to ask for clarifications in the discussion described below and/or in the `#ansible-community` [Matrix/IRC channel](https://docs.ansible.com/ansible/latest/community/communication.html#real-time-chat).

 1. Start a GitHub Discussion in the [new collection review category](https://github.com/ansible-collections/ansible-inclusion/discussions/new?category=new-collection-reviews).
 Please copy the following into your initial message:
 ```
-Two or three sentence description of your collection
+Two or three sentence description of your collection.

 Ansible Galaxy: https://galaxy.ansible.com/NAMESPACE/COLLECTION
 GitHub: https://github.com/ORG/REPONAME